rjpcomputing/luaforwindows/README.md

   * Added SubLua version 1.7.4 - Subversion binding

 **5.1.4-47** 18/March/2015 - 33rd release
-^ Updated stdlib to release 28.
+  * Updated stdlib to release 28.
-^ Updated Penlight to 1.3.2.
+  * Updated Penlight to 1.3.2.
-* Moved all downloads and code hosting to GitHub.
+  * **WARNING**: Moved all downloads and code hosting to GitHub.
 Older releases will not function when Google Code is shut down.
 Make sure to upgrade.